pmermoz/picammory/README.md

 ![PiCammory_07D_3654_-_Version_2.png](./image/PiCammory_07D_3654_-_Version_2.png)

 The component platform is fixed on the top of the camera platform.
-The existing 8 holes cannot easily be used, they are in direct contact with the camera rail, no space for nut or screw head.
-It is probably possible the create a female screw thread in the existing platform hole, but because a "lot" of forces is needed to unclips the camera platform from the rail, we prefers to add some nuts here.
+The existing 8 holes cannot be used easily, they are in direct contact with the camera rail, no space for nut or screw head.
+It is probably possible to create a female screw thread in the existing platform hole, but because a "lot" of forces is needed to unclip the camera platform from the rail, we prefer to add some nuts here.

 ![PiCammory_7U4A2198.png](./image/PiCammory_7U4A2198.png)

-The camera platform is placed under the component platform, centred in larger, but align to the extremity of the platform to limit traction on the component platform when unclipped from the camera.
+The camera platform is placed under the component platform, centred in width, but aligned to the extremity of the platform to limit traction on the component platform when unclipped from the camera.

 The idea is to drill 6 holes. create a female thread plus 4 nuts at the extremity.

-Usually it is not a good idea to assemble multiple piece with female screw thread, difficult to make it right and tight all layer together.
-Both platform should have hole without thread and nut at the end to tight everything.
-But here plastic are malleable, and we expect to tap all the piece at the same time, should be fine, and we get a better coupling by having more thread.
+Usually it is not a good idea to assemble multiple pieces with female screw thread, difficult to make it right and tight all layers together.
+Both platforms should have holes without threads and nuts at the end to tight everything.
+But here plastic is malleable, and we expect to tap all the pieces at the same time, so it should be fine, and we get a better coupling by having more threads.

 We using a drill No 43 and tap 4-40NC.

-First one hole on the left side (border) is drill, tap, and them put bold and screw to maintain in position.
+First drill the hole on the left side (border), then tap, and put bold and screw to maintain in position.
 Same for the opposite side in diagonal hole.
-Now we have all pieces thigh together, we can safly drill the 4 others hole.
+Now we have all pieces tighten together, we can safely drill the 4 other holes.

 ![PiCammory_7U4A2181.png](./image/PiCammory_7U4A2181.png)

-The 6 screw in place on the component side.
+The 6 screws in place on the component side.

-Note: the head of screw are way lower than the Raspberry Pi on standoff.
+Note: the screw heads are way lower than the Raspberry Pi on standoff.

 ![PiCammory_7U4A2182.png](./image/PiCammory_7U4A2182.png)